nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 accounts to have ssh access to the IPA servers too.
 You can follow something like the above to make it possible.
 Or you can just add the IPA admins group into the HBAC rule we just made above.

-!!! note "Group Types"
-    Groups in Active Directory have three types.
-These three types can actually change the behavior of how SSSD on the IPA domain controllers resolve them or if they'll even be resolvable at all.
-The three types are 'Domain Local', 'Global', and 'Universal'.
-If at all possible, avoid groups being 'Global'.
-Domain Local or Universal is recommended.

 ### SUDO